Avishka-Rathnavibhushana/crypto-wallet/README.md

 ## How to use - special notes

-1. can change network from the drop down list in the top right corner.\n click on each to chnage network.
+1. can change network from the drop down list in the top right corner./n click on each to chnage network.
    It will automatically refreshes the balance.